Start your business

 Another thing to consider is whether you want to trademark anything with your business.
 You can visit the United States Patent and Trademark Office’s site to see whether or not your business name or logo is trademarked.
 Once you have a trademark, you’ll want to file the correct form to register your specific mark.

 ZenBusiness can help with many parts of the process.
-We offer business formation services, starting as low as $49 per year.
-For that price, we’ll complete and submit your business filing paperwork, serve as your registered agent, and provide an Operating Agreement template for your new LLC.
+We offer business formation services with which we can complete and submit your business filing paperwork, serve as your registered agent, and provide an Operating Agreement template for your new LLC.
 Our more comprehensive plans also handle other headaches, such as getting an EIN and complying with state regulations.

 Input your search keywords and press Enter.